kingmv242/kingmv242/README.md

 ## Hi! 👋

-My name is **King**, I'm an inspiring software engineer whose currently studying CS at UC Irvine.
+My name is **King**, I'm an aspiring software engineer whose currently studying CS at UC Irvine.

 Im interested in AI, Cloud, and Software Development.